Sidali-Djeghbal/ipv6-omnet-core/README.md

 - **`omnetpp.ini`:** This is where we define the experiment logic (Protocols, Traffic Rates, IPv6 toggles) without changing the underlying physical topology.

-Here is the updated version using "Assignees":

-***

 ## How to Claim Your Sub-Team & Task

-To avoid Git merge conflicts, ensure a fair workload distribution, and foster collaboration, we have divided this project into 4 distinct **Sub-Teams**.
+To avoid Git merge conflicts, ensure a fair workload distribution, and foster collaboration, we have divided this project into 5 **Sub-Teams**.

 **Follow these steps to claim your assignment:**